reikolydia/RazerBlade2018Hackintosh/README.md

 **Here is where you may run into issues.** My model (bought in November 2018) came with a Samsung PM981 SSD. ***This drive will not work in macOS.*** Older models of the computer may come with a Samsung PM961, which seems to work fine.
 You will need to replace the SSD with a compatible one in order to install.
 This is a known issue and I have not seen any solution.

 Be careful about what you replace it with though.
 If there are components on the back of the PCB, there may not be enough clearance.
-I replaced mine with a Samsung 970 EVO, which has all the components on the front of the board, and a compatible controller.
-960 series should also work.
+I replaced mine with a LITEON CA3, and a compatible controller.
+Samsung 970 EVO, 960 series, should also work.

 ![970 EVO benchmark](https://github.com/red-green/razer_blade_stealth_hackintosh/raw/master/images/nvme_bench.png)